syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specify the enablePersistence to editor to DatePicker current model value to browser cookies for state maintains.
+Specifies the enablePersistence to editor to DatePicker current model value to browser cookies for state maintains.